The Negative Zone is an entire universe within the Marvel Multiverse. It first appeared in a 1966 Fantastic Four story.

 They seem very low-tech, perhaps subsisting as hunter-gatherers in a rocky desert.
-They had some ties to Annihilus.
+They had some ties with Annihilus.
 Perhaps some of their numbers served as workers for Annihilus, in return for their lives.

 They also had some low-level telepathic abilities.
 This allowed Dr. Richards to interrogate one once they were defeated.

 Each seemed to have about DEX 03 STR 05 BODY 04, Telepathy (no combat): 02.
 Those serving Annihilus will presumably be issued an Energy blast: 06 blaster, using their DEX as AV.